NicoBrown/project2/README.md

     - Bootstrap was used to create the grid elements and provide responsiveness and OOTB CSS classes.

 ## Testing

+### Manual testing

+I tested the website functionality by writing values to the console as the site was developed.
+I performed manual testing for the logic and game elements of the site by checking the functionality of each component as they were beign built.

 ### HTML

 The W3C html checker returned one error related to a class attribute with no value: